Huge News For 90s Kids: Tamagotchis Are Back In 2017

 – 93-5 The Move (@935TheMoveTO) April 12, 2017

-Right when you thought the Tamagotchi that you left in your parents’ house back in the 90s has been forgotten by now, Japan’s toy maker Bandai – the original forefather of the digital pet toy – says it’s bringing back its hit toy for 2017 kids.
+Right when you thought the Tamagotchi that you left in your parents’ house back in the 90s had been forgotten, Japanese toymaker Bandai — the original forefather of the digital pet toy — says it’s bringing back its hit toy for 2017 kids.

-The major Japan toy maker, which changed the world of gaming with the release of its original Tamagotchi model in 1996, wants 90s kids to relive their childhood memories in 2017.
+The major toymaker, which changed the world of gaming with the release of its original Tamagotchi model in 1996, wants 90s kids to relive their childhood memories in 2017.

 Bandai announced earlier this week that Tamagotchis will be making a huge comeback in 2017.
-The Japan toy maker is re-releasing its retro egg-shaped virtual pet gadget to mark the Tamagotchi’s 20th anniversary.
+The Japanese toymaker is re-releasing its retro egg-shaped virtual pet gadget to mark the Tamagotchi’s 20th anniversary.

 The 2017 version of the Tamagotchi will not be identical to the one you used to play in the 90s, though.
 Bandai says the new Tamagotchis will be smaller than the original nostalgia-inducing tech gadget, according to Fortune.